Video Games in Education: How Gaming Can Sharpen the Mind

+Humans spend 3 billion hours playing video games each week.
 That’s a lot of time.
 But is that time wasted or is there more to gaming than meets the eye?

-Let’s pull back the curtain on why people like you and I love spending so much time behind a screen… using science.
+Why are video games so popular?
+Let’s pull back the curtain and use science to explain why people love spending so much time behind a screen.

 - They give us a clearly defined goal.
-In the real world the decision to pursue a goal, and deciding which goals to pursue, is left entirely up to us, but in the game world we don’t need to decide - the game tells us which goals to pursue.
+In the real world the decision to pursue a goal, and deciding which goals to pursue, is left entirely up to us, but in the game world we don’t need to decide - the game tells us which goals to target.

 - They typically start off simple and get progressively harder.
 This makes it easier for us to dive into a state of flow.
 Flow is when we’re so intensely focused on a task that time seems to melt away.

-- Some games also have a social aspect, which can draw people in and keep them around to spend time with their new online friends.
+Some games also have a social aspect, which can draw people in and keep them around to spend time with their new online friends.

 The glue that holds all the above things together is the simple fact that gaming is fun.
 It’s challenging, rewarding, and entertaining all at the same time.